gorhill/uBlock/CONTRIBUTING.md

 ### Before you submit

+1. Submit bugs/issues only.
+1. Do **not** submit design ideas: any such issue will be closed without comment.
 1. Make sure your issue [hasn't already been fixed in a recent release](https://github.com/gorhill/uBlock/releases).
 That's good news!
-2. Verify that the issue does **not** occur with uBlock disabled.
+1. Verify that the issue does **not** occur with uBlock disabled.
 If it still occurs with uBlock disabled, it's probably not an issue with uBlock.

 ---

 ### What to include